 Conflict of interest is defined as any activity or interest which has direct or indirect financial consequences and impairs or may be seen to impair an individual's independent, unbiased judgment in the performance of his or her responsibilities to the College.
 This definition also applies to any activity or interest conducted by family members.

-A person has a financial interest if the person has, directly or indirectly, through business, investment, or family (a) an ownership or investment interest in any entity with which the College has a transaction or arrangement, or (b) a compensation arrangement with the College or with any entity or individual with which the College has a transaction or arrangement, or (c) an actual or potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the College is negotiating a transaction or arrangement.
+A person has a financial interest if the person has, directly or indirectly, through business, investment, or family; (a) an ownership or investment interest in any entity with which the College has a transaction or arrangement, or (b) a compensation arrangement with the College or with any entity or individual with which the College has a transaction or arrangement, or (c) an actual or potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the College is negotiating a transaction or arrangement.
 Compensation includes direct and indirect remuneration as well as gifts or favors that are more than incidental.
 "Family" includes a spouse, parent or other ancestor, sibling (or spouse), child (or spouse), grandchild (or spouse) or greatgrandchild (or spouse), or any other relative if the latter resides in the same household as the interested person.

 It is not possible to define all situations which could constitute a Conflict of Interest.
 Therefore, it is the responsibility of all employees to seek guidance prior to entering into any such situation or to report timely any existing situation covered under this Policy.

-Any such situations should be reported to the Human Resources Office, who will communicate the matter to the Human Relations Review Committee (HRRC), the Vice President of Finance and Facilities/CFO, the Provost and to the President when it is warranted.
-The HRRC will oversee any investigation and will participate as appropriate, and approve any waiver or action to be taken.
-The resolution by the HRRC and its determination shall be final.
-Early disclosure, reporting, or seeking of guidance is strongly encouraged, since this increases the likelihood that a simple change in procedures or duties can often resolve the matter satisfactorily.
+For staff any such situations should be reported to the Human Resources Office, who will communicate the matter to the Human Relations Review Committee (HRRC), the Vice President of Finance and Facilities/CFO, and the Provost, and to the President when it is warranted.
+The HRRC will oversee any investigation and will participate as appropriate, and recommend any waiver or action to be taken.
+The HRRC assessment is presented to the Vice President of Finance and Facilities /CFO for consideration and final resolution and will be forwarded to the Human Resources Office for appropriate dissemination.
+(For faculty, refer to the Faculty Handbook, Chapter IV.
+Paragraph G and H.) Early disclosure, reporting, or seeking of guidance is strongly encouraged, since this increases the likelihood that a simple change in procedures or duties often can resolve the matter satisfactorily.
 In the event a Conflict of Interest is not reported by the employee and becomes known by other means, this could result in disciplinary action, up to and including termination of employment.
-(See supplementary staff handbook section "employee discipline and termination" and faculty handbook section "complaint procedures and termination").
+(See supplementary Staff Handbook sections VI and VIII and Faculty Handbook Chapter IV Paragraphs G and H)